Murciano207/SpookFinance-docs/core-concepts/bal-balancer-governance-token/README.md

 **5M** were allocated for the [Balancer Ecosystem Fund](https://etherscan.io/token/0xba100000625a3754423978a60c9317c58a424e3d?a=0xb618f903ad1d00d6f7b92f5b0954dcdc056fc533).
 This fund will be deployed to attract and incentivize strategic partners who will help the Balancer ecosystem grow and thrive.
 BAL holders will ultimately decide how this fund is used over the coming years.

 **5M** were allocated for the [Fundraising Fund](https://etherscan.io/token/0xba100000625a3754423978a60c9317c58a424e3d?a=0xb129f73f1afd3a49c701241f374db17ae63b20eb).
-Balancer Labs raised a pre-seed and seed round.
-This fund will be used for future fundraising rounds to support Balancer Labs' operations and growth.
+Yogi Studio raised a pre-seed and seed round.
+This fund will be used for future fundraising rounds to support Yogi Studio' operations and growth.
 BAL tokens will never be sold to retail investors.

 The remaining 65M tokens are intended to be mostly distributed to liquidity providers in the coming years.